edunad/free-internet-break-filters/README.md

 Note: On this example it's just random letters, but the on the actual code 'a' would be 'k' based on the repository key.
 ```

-## Feel free to contribute with ideas, or improve this document.
+## Feel free to contribute with ideas, or improve this concept!